RitaYujiaWu/DSC180-A08-GUI-Project/world_model/failure_traj_analysis/internal_world_model/README.md

-# Internal World Model (An alternative way for the contrasive_experience folder but share most of files)
+# Internal World Model (A supplement for the contrasive_experience folder and share most of files)

 ## Overview